ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A claim named "nonce" was defined and registered with IANA for JWT, but MUST NOT be used because it does not support multiple nonces.
 No previous "nonce" claim was defined for CWT.
 To distinguish from the previously defined JWT "nonce" claim, this claim is named "eat_nonce" in JSON-encoded EATs.
-The CWT nonce defined here is intended for general purpose use and thus retains the "nonce" claim name instead of the EAT-specific "eat_nonce" name.
+The CWT nonce defined here is intended for general purpose use and retains the "Nonce" claim name instead of an EAT-specific name.

 An EAT nonce MUST have at least 64 bits of entropy.
 A maximum EAT nonce size is set to limit the memory required for an implementation.